Restaurant Report Card: What happens after an outbreak? Pikes Peak Brewing explains

 And like they say, the best beers are ones shared with friends.

-“Our motto is ‘Life Is Better When Lived Together’ and that drives everything we do and that includes the safety of our staff and our customers, that’s paramount before anything else.”
+“Our motto is ‘Life Is Better When Lived Together’ and that drives everything we do and that includes the safety of our staff and our customers,” Wright said.
+“That’s paramount before anything else.”

-Pikes Peak Brewing says El Paso County Public Health was very helpful throughout this entire process.
+Pikes Peak Brewing said El Paso County Public Health was very helpful throughout this entire process.